mateuszniechwiej/Ms-1-LP/README.md

 **Locations**:
 1. Navigation bar
 * In desktop view:
-    * By clicking logo brand located on the left is visitor is brought back to homepage :white_check_mark:
+    * By clicking the logo brand located on the left, the visitor is brought back to the homepage :white_check_mark:
-    * Tested menu links: Home,About,Contact,Locations(underlined to inform user on which currently page he is),Gallery and menu  :white_check_mark:
+    * Tested menu links: Home, About, Contact, Locations(underlined to inform the user on which currently page he is), Gallery and menu  :white_check_mark:
     * social media links:
       * locations(to open google maps in new tab with all 3 places) :white_check_mark:
-      * facebook and instagram :white_check_mark:
+      * Facebook and Instagram :white_check_mark:
 * In mobile and tablet view:
-    * By clicking logo brand located on the left is visitor is brought back to homepage :white_check_mark:
+    * By clicking the logo brand located on the left, the visitor is brought back to the homepage :white_check_mark:
     * Tested menu links: about,contact,locations,gallery and menu  :white_check_mark:
-    * Navbar-toggler button funcionality :white_check_mark:
+    * Navbar-toggler button functionality :white_check_mark:
 1. Three Locations sections:
     * Get directions links tested :white_check_mark:
-    * scroll back to the top of the page button(used due to lenght of this page) tested :white_check_mark:
+    * scroll back to the top of the page button(used due to length of this page) tested :white_check_mark:
-    * For mobile and tablet view photo with directions is located above opening hours and facilities and in desktop view next to eachh other :white_check_mark:
+    * For mobile and tablet view photo with directions is located above opening hours and facilities and in desktop view next to each other :white_check_mark:
 2. Footer:
  * Social links test :white_check_mark: